 Miles and points are going to have different values for different people.
 I’ll show how you can calculate the value of miles and points when redeeming.

 Calculating a cents per point value should help guide you, but it is certainly not the only way to determine whether or not a redemption is a good value

 You’re probably going to get the highest numeric value out of miles and points when you use them to book premium cabin travel and/or high-end hotels.
 For example, redeeming 100,000 airline miles for a business or first class flight to Asia that normally goes for $10,000 would be a value of 10 cents per point.
-I’ll show the math in the next section.
+I’ll show the math in a moment.
 This is a great redemption, but I would never actually pay $10k for a flight.

 On the other hand, if I am paying out of pocket, I’m probably booking economy unless a fantastic business class sale occurs.
-But if I have the right points or miles, I can book 2 economy award tickets for the same amount of miles as 1 business class award ticket.
-This is why I encourage you to learn to use transfer partners and airline alliances.
-2 economy tickets to Asia aren’t going to add up to $10,000, so the cents per point value will be less.
+But if I have the right points or miles, I can book 2 economy award tickets for the same amount of miles as 1 business class award ticket (this is why I encourage you to learn to use transfer partners and airline alliances).
+Paid fares for 2 economy tickets to Asia probably aren’t going to add up to $10,000, so the cents per point value will be less.
 But the cents per point value doesn’t matter much if the goal is to get 2 tickets to Asia that I would have otherwise paid for.

 The point is, the value of miles is going to vary depending on your travel goals.
 Some people prefer to use miles for premium class award tickets.
 Others would rather stretch miles and points into more tickets and/or trips by booking economy.
 It really comes down to personal preference.

 Just because your calculated value isn’t 5-10 cents per point every time you redeem does not mean you’re doing it wrong.
 Now with that said, I do try to get at least 2 cents per point if I am transferring my Chase Ultimate Rewards or Amex Membership Rewards to airline and hotel partners.